 Learning support lessons are given on an individual basis or in small groups outside the classroom.
-In the Junior School intervention focuses on developing literacy and numeracy skills, either in the classroom or outside.
 In the Senior School lessons focus on teaching effective study skills to suit each individual's learning style: note taking, essay-writing, reading assignments, revision and organisation.
 Specialist subject teachers also provide additional support including subject clinics.
 Lessons aim to promote active learning and to enhance self-esteem.
 There is no additional charge for these lessons.